Allegryan/cse15l-lab-reports/labReport1.md

 ## **Step 2: Remote Access**
 For this process, you'll first need to install Git, which will provide a set of necessary tools for this step.
-Here, for example is the (link for the Windows installation for Git)[https://gitforwindows.org/index.html].
+Here, for example is the [link for the Windows installation for Git](https://gitforwindows.org/index.html).
-After downloading and installing, make sure to follow (these steps for utilizing git bash as your default terminal on VSCode)[https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994].
+After downloading and installing, make sure to follow [these steps for utilizing git bash as your default terminal on VSCode](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994).

 With this setup complete, we can now go into the actual process of connecting remotely with a course-specific account on ieng6.